 - Differences of belief or philosophy should be fully and equitably respected in policy and accommodated in practice by public authorities

 - The constitution, laws and practices of the state reflect a secular approach and are non-biased

-- As we enter the third decade of this century we embrace the fact that Ireland is becoming a much more ethnically, culturally and philosophically diverse society.
+- As we have entered the third decade of this century, we embrace the fact that Ireland is becoming a much more ethnically, culturally and philosophically diverse society.
 That’s why the state, which serves us all, must respect diversity without any religious bias in our constitution, laws and practices.